This Vanilla Sweet Cream Cold Brew is just like the version at Starbucks – it's so creamy & refreshing, plus the cold brew coffee is so easy!

 Step 5: Pour everything into a glass.

-Add a handful of ice to a large glass or mason jar, then mix in 2 tbsp of vanilla syrup.
+Add a handful of ice to a large glass or mason jar, then mix in 2 tablespoons of vanilla syrup.
 Top with 2 cups of coffee, then add 1/4 cup of sweet cream on top.

 Step 6: Serve and enjoy!